nadiaharb/racetrack/README.md

     npm start
     ```

-5. For development mode (Race timers are set to 1 minute):
+- For development mode (Race timers are set to 1 minute):

     ```bash
     npm run dev
     ```

+5. Navigate to <a target="blank" href="http://localhost:3000/">http://localhost:3000/</a>

 ## Usage Guide